McGill-DMaS/Kam1n0-Community/documentation/workbench.md

 ![image](https://cloud.githubusercontent.com/assets/8474647/15005406/151c5138-1192-11e6-89ca-f9d83af8622e.png)

 You need to pick a directory for this new repository.
 Make sure the Kam1n0 engine has the proper privilege to create files in that directory.
 All the data and configuration files of this repository will be stored at that location.
-Also you need to choose a processor architecture from the drop down list.
+Also, you need to choose a processor architecture from the drop down list.
 Lastly, please name the repository.
 Make sure the name is unique among the others in the repository list table.

 After you create a repository, make sure to click the `save` button to persist the repository list on the hard drive.
 In the connector log tab you can see a new line is added: `changes saved`  (as shown in the figure below).